garmeeh/next-seo/README.md

 | `noimageindex`      | boolean                   | Do not index images on this page.                                                                                                                                                               |
 | `unavailable_after` | string                    | Do not show this page in search results after the specified date/time.
 The date/time must be specified in a widely adopted format including, but not limited to RFC 822, RFC 850, and ISO 8601. |

-The following directives are available but are not required, for more reference about the `X-Robots-Tag` visit [Google Search Central - Control Crawling and Indexing](https://developers.google.com/search/reference/robots_meta_tag?hl=en-GB#directives)
+For more reference about the `X-Robots-Tag` visit [Google Search Central - Control Crawling and Indexing](https://developers.google.com/search/reference/robots_meta_tag?hl=en-GB#directives)

 #### Twitter